- Reference >

 Use the

-method supports the following Key Management Service (KMS) providers for Customer Master Key (CMK) management:or
+Mongo()constructor from themongoshell to establish a connection with the required client-side field level encryption options.
+TheMongo()method supports the following Key Management Service (KMS) providers for Customer Master Key (CMK) management:or

 Use the

-shell command line options to establish a connection with the required options.
+mongoshell command line options to establish a connection with the required options.
 The command line options only support the Amazon Web Services KMS provider for CMK management.

 Example¶